calimero-project/import-ets-xml/README.md

 3. Transform to Calimero XML using XSLT, either by using Gradle, Maven, or do it manually (see below).

 **Know your ETS version!**

+*Note: namespace version &ge; 20 is not supported.*

 Select the correct version inside the calimero `xsl` file (line 5) you want to use.
 If you don't know the version, use _try and error_ with versions 11 to 14.
 With the wrong version, the transformed output file will not contain any datapoints!
 This adjustment of the version is necessary due to ETS `.knxproj` files using versioned XML namespaces.